Indian state sets aside college places for slavery survivors

 India already has job and education quotas for its lowest social classes, but this is the first time trafficking survivors will benefit from affirmative action.

-“We realised that survivors were being forced into smaller jobs and caught in a cycle of poverty,” said Nagambika Devi, a senior official at the Karnataka higher education department.
+“We realized that survivors were being forced into smaller jobs and caught in a cycle of poverty,” said Nagambika Devi, a senior official at the Karnataka higher education department.

 “Education, we feel will empower them and better equip them for the future.”